eslint/rfcs/designs/2023-prelints/README.md

 ### How will autofix work?

-Because we have the mapping of physical file to virtual file defined via lines, columns, and indent offsets, we should be able to apply autofixes to virtual files and then merge them into the physical file automatically.
+Because we have the mapping of physical file to fragments defined via lines, columns, and indent offsets, we should be able to apply autofixes to fragments and then merge them into the physical file automatically.
 This should eliminate the need for postprocessing functions like we have in processors.

 ### How will this coexist with processors?